 The ICLTC allocates funds and administers transit grants funded by California Legislature such as the Low Carbon Transit Operations Program (LCTOP) and the State of Good Repair Program.
-The ICLTC continues to administer transit grant fund that were allocated under Proposition 1B.
+The ICLTC continues to administer transit grant funds that were allocated under Proposition 1B.
 These programs include the Transit Security Grant Program and the Public Transportation Modernization, Improvement, and Services Enhancement Account (PTMISEA).
 ESTA serves as a Consolidated Transit Service Agency in Inyo County.

 The ICLTC maintains a commitment to interregional transportation on U.S. 395 to regional population centers.
-ESTA provides service from Lone Pine northerly to the Reno five times a week and southerly from Mammoth Lakes to Lancaster, California Metro Link Station also five times a week.
+ESTA provides service from Lone Pine northerly to the Reno Airport five times a week and southerly from Mammoth Lakes to Lancaster, California Metro Link Station also five times a week.

 A priority identified in prior work plans was to secure funding for ESTA to expand their headquarters at the Bishop Airport.
 In FY18-19 the LTC assisted ESTA in submitting for and obtaining an FTA Section 5339(b) grant that will provide \$457,139 in funds for a new headquarters building.
-A 20% match and additional funding may be provided through PTMISEA, STA or LTF funds.
+A 20% match and additional funding may be provided through STA or LTF funds.
 Construction of the new headquarters is on hold until the expired Master Lease Agreement with the Department of Water and Power is re-negotiated.
+Inyo County and the Department of Water and Power are actively negotiating a solution to avoid losing these funds.